-Dr. Lok is a Clinician-Scientist at the Princess Margaret Cancer Centre and an Assistant Professor of Radiation Oncology at the University of Toronto.
+Dr. Lok is a Clinician-Scientist at the Princess Margaret Cancer Centre and an Associate Professor of Radiation Oncology at the University of Toronto.
 He received his MD from New York University School of Medicine in 2012, during which time he obtained laboratory training followed by postdoctoral research and clinical training at Memorial Sloan Kettering Cancer Center.
 Since joining Princess Margaret in 2017, Dr. Lok has served as Staff Radiation Oncologist within the Lung Site Group.

 Lung cancer is a deadly disease, and my research seeks to help afflicted patients live longer and live better.